What is OLT, ONU, ONT, SFU, HGU and the differences between them

 The ONU usually communicates with an ONT, which may be a separate box that connects the PON to TV sets, telephones, computers, or a wireless router.

 An ONU converts optical signals to electrical signals via a fiber cable.
-An ONU organizes and optimizes different types of data coming from customers to efficiently send it upstream to the OLT (located at an ISP’s central hub).
+An ONU organizes and optimizes different types of data coming from customers to efficiently send it upstream to the Optical Line Terminal OLT (located at an ISP’s central hub).

 Broadband optical fiber access mainly adopts PON (passive optical network) technology.
-When the specific form of user-side equipment is not distinguished, the user-side equipment of the PON system can be collectively referred to as ONU.
+When the specific form of user-side equipment is not distinguished, the user-side equipment of the Passive Optical Network PON system can be collectively referred to as ONU.

 PON